rjstenberg/conversation-analytics/README.md

 Created by Rebecca Stenberg.

-Originally developed as a personal data analysis project to explore speaking patterns in Swedish football broadcasts.
-The project combines Whisper transcription, Pyannote speaker diarization and a custom analysis pipeline to produce interactive reports of studio conversations.
+Originally developed as a personal data analysis project to explore whether subjective viewer impressions of broadcast discussions can be measured quantitatively.
+The project combines MLX Whisper transcription, Pyannote speaker diarization and a custom analysis pipeline to generate interactive reports of studio conversations.

 ## Features